Ultimate Namibia Safari

 The philosophy of Camp Sossus is to offer a truly sustainable “back to nature” experience, allowing you to touch, smell, feel and experience the wild but with your feet still firmly in the dust that covers Namibia.
 This ultimate connection with the earth, culture, and wildlife in a very up-close and personal way gives you an experience that is exclusive in the real sense of the word, as well as being far away from the pressures of ‘normal’ life!
 You will be looked after by some extraordinary people whose only desire is to ensure that each moment spent at the camp is as perfect as possible.
 Days are filled with thrilling encounters, and nights enhanced with exclusivity beyond most people’s wildest dreams.
 You will leave Camp Sossus with long-lasting impressions, happy memories, and life-enriching experiences!

-Why Maxim Tours?
+Why Maxim Safaris & Journeys

 Uncommon Safaris for Discerning Adventurers